Three Dimensional Theory of the Ion Channel Laser: Numerical Results

 We now consider variations to this base case.
-The dependence of the gain parameter and the two guided mode sizes on $K_r$ and $\rho_0$ are shown in Figure \ref{fig:no_detuning_cold}.
+The dependence of the gain parameter and the (steady state) transverse radiation sizes on $K_r$ and $\rho_0$ are shown in Figure \ref{fig:no_detuning_cold}.
 Previously, in Section~\ref{sec:maxwellklimontovich} we introduced the Fresnel parameter $\mathcal{F}_D$ defined in Eq.~(\ref{eq:fresnel}) which quantifies diffraction.
 The results in Figure \ref{fig:no_detuning_cold} agree with what would be expected from that discussion: for larger $\rho_0$ and $K_r$, $\mathcal{F}_D$ is larger, meaning diffraction is less severe and $\rho / \rho_0$ is larger; for smaller $\rho_0$ and $K_r$, $\mathcal{F}_D$ is smaller, meaning diffraction is more severe and $\rho / \rho_0$ is smaller.
 Since $\mathcal{F}_D \propto K_r^2 / (2(2 + K_r^2))$, the ability of larger $K_r$ to reduce diffraction plateaus for $K_r \gg 1$.

-From Figure~\ref{fig:no_detuning_cold}, we also see the guided radiation mode is smaller and more asymmetric when diffraction is less significant, and larger and more symmetric when diffraction is more significant.
+From Figure~\ref{fig:no_detuning_cold}, we also see the radiation field is smaller and more asymmetric when diffraction is less significant, and larger and more symmetric when diffraction is more significant.
 Additionally, in this figure we compare the $\rho$ predicted by our theory to that predicted by the theory in \cite{davoine2018}.
-We find \cite{davoine2018} gives growth rates a factor of few smaller than the method presented in this work.
-We speculate that this is due the fact that in \cite{davoine2018}, the transverse size of the guided mode was assumed to be equal to that of the emitter, which was well approximated by a Gaussian with FWHM $\frac{3}{4} \sqrt{2 \ln(2)} r_m \approx 0.883 r_m$.
-Contrastingly, our theory predicts larger guided radiation modes, which would have larger gain due to their longer Rayleigh length and thus lower diffraction.
+We find \cite{davoine2018} gives radiation power growth rates a factor of few smaller than the method presented in this work.
+We speculate that this is due the fact that in \cite{davoine2018}, the transverse size of the radiation was assumed to be equal to that of the emitter, which was well approximated by a Gaussian with $\sigma = \frac{3}{8} a_{\beta,r} = 0.375 a_{\beta,r}$, i.e. FWHM $\frac{3}{4}\sqrt{2\ln 2} a_{\beta,r} \approx 0.883 a_{\beta,r}$.
+Contrastingly, our theory predicts a larger radiation field, which would have larger gain due to their longer Rayleigh length and thus lower diffraction.

 Next we consider a bunch with a Gaussian spread in energy and undulator parameter.
 As can be seen mathematically in Eq.~(\ref{eq:xGaussian}), the dependence of the ICL physics in this case on energy spread $\sigma_{\gamma}$ and undulator parameter spread $\sigma_K$ is exclusively through its dependence on the parameter